Christine-Anderson/away-mission-manager/README.md

 - view previous missions in the mission log
 - assign crew members (X) to away mission (Y)
 - select a crew member and get stats on the crew member, for example, rank and division
-- emergency beam out the away team
+- emergency beam out the away team0